gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists-implementation.md

 Write a `get_at_index` method for a singly linked list that returns the value at a given index in the linked list.
 The index count should begin at 0 and the function should return `None` if there are fewer nodes in the linked list than the given index value.

+Spend no more then 15 minutes working through this independently.
+Use the hints below or reach out for help if you are still feeling stuck after 15 minutes.

 ##### !end-question

 ##### !placeholder